RowydaElshaer219/Smart-shopping-cart-using-computer-vision/README.md

 # Smart Shopping Cart Based on Computer Vision

-Graduation project aimed at enhancing the in-store shopping experience through the use of computer vision and indoor navigation.
+A graduation project aimed at enhancing the in-store shopping experience using computer vision and indoor navigation.
-The system detects products using YOLOv11 and guides users within the store using dynamic SVG-based maps.
+The system detects products using YOLOv11 and tracks them across frames using YOLOv8 + BYTrack algorithm.
+It also guides users within the store using SVG-based indoor maps.

+---

+## Custom Dataset

+All product images used in the object detection model were **manually collected and annotated by our team**.
+We created a custom dataset tailored to the real products available in our test environment to improve accuracy and reduce false detection.

+---

 ## Overview

 This system provides a smart cart capable of:

 - Detecting products using a camera on the cart via a trained YOLOv11 model
+- Tracking products using YOLOv8 with BYTrack
 - Automatically adding recognized items to a digital shopping cart
 - Guiding users to desired product locations using indoor navigation
 - Managing products and users via a dedicated admin dashboard built with Next.js

+---

 ## Main Features